husseinelgenedy/pdsnd_github/README.md

 Explore us bikeshare data

 ### Description
 Use Python to understand U.S. bikeshare data.
-Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.
+Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze and review.

 ### Files used
 - bikeshare.py